Emotional stress can be tough on anyone. It can come from various situations, including abuse, robbery, or witnessing a tragedy.

 The level of emotional distress required for compensation varies by state.
 Some require intense distress, while others allow for lower levels, but it must exceed mere hurt feelings.

 Can You Sue For Emotional Distress In Texas?

-This means that the Texas law courts are more often than not more interested in seeing a connection between the emotional distress and another violent act for which there may already be a conviction or a conviction pending.
+This means that the Texas courts are interested in establishing a connection between the emotional distress and a violent act that has already been convicted or pending conviction.